Lexi-BU/lexi/README.md

     deactivate
 ```

-## Installing Lexi
+## Installing `lexi`

 ### Installing from PyPI
-After you have created and activated your virtual environment, you can install lexi from PyPI by running the following command:
+After you have created and activated your virtual environment, you can install `lexi` from PyPI by running the following command:

 ```bash
     pip install lexi_bu
 ```

 ### Installing from source
-After you have created and activated your virtual environment, you can install lexi directly from
+After you have created and activated your virtual environment, you can install `lexi` directly from
 GitHub by running the following command:

 ```bash